onsip/sipjs.com/content/api/0.6.0/uri.md

 ### `toString()`

 Returns a `String` representing the URI.
-Characters that can’t appear unescaped are escaped as stated in the BNF grammar of the RFC 3261.
+Characters that can’t appear unescaped are escaped as stated in the BNF grammar of RFC 3261.

 ## Static Methods